 Harvesting the Skies in Chile and Morocco (1)

 Picture this: arid regions with scarce rainfall but plenty of fog.
 It seems like a cruel joke played by Mother Nature, right?
 But humans, ever adaptable, have learned to “harvest” water from fog using large mesh nets that look like gigantic spider webs.
 As the fog rolls in and condenses on these nets, it drips into collection troughs.
-Voila!
-The communities have a sustainable source of clean water.
+Voila! fog nets in Chile and Morocco have been shown to capture up to 7,000 liters of water per day in optimal conditions, providing a sustainable source of clean water for arid communities.
 Now, imagine coupling such innovation with real-time IoT monitoring to further enhance water management.
 The possibilities are vast.

 Glacier Grafting in India (2)